ErrorTzy/writings/papers/PhDApps/Draft_3_outline.md

 ## Intro

-Worldliness: our metaphysics is completely devoid the side from us.
-Quinean
+We do have a strong intuition about fundamentality.
+For example, objectively, atoms are more fundamental than tables.
+And saying what grounds what is indeed a part of our ordinary speech.
+Therefore, it should not be dismissed as altogether unintelligible.
+Therefore, the fundamentality project, esp. grounding, is supposed to be a promising project, like modality.

+However, it has been 20 years but almost no further consensus has been achieved, apart from the original, well-motivated intuition that something is less fundamental than, and not over and above the another.
+What is the source of this impass?

+The requirement for worldliness and objectivity.

-Fundamentality, esp. grounding, is intended to be objective and worldly feature; Deflationism says that our metaphysical view are framework dependent.
+Deflationism says that our metaphysical view are framework dependent.
 Therefore deflationism is naturally considered as a subjective and anti-realist position.
 This automatically disqualifies as a proper position for explicating fundamentality because it is not worldly.  (though there are some DN-model for grounding).

 I argue for a semi-deflationism for fundamentality by appealing to the undeflatable rational agency.
 I defend that this flavor of deflationism is the only way to make the project of fundamentality objective and worldly.